BT TV and broadband provider review

-- Give you a full breakdown of how its customers rated it for key factors, such as the TV shows it offers.
+- A full breakdown of how its customers rated it for key factors, such as the TV shows it offers

-- Report quotes from real BT TV and broadband customers on their experiences.
+- Quotes from real BT TV and broadband customers on their experiences

 Our latest survey

 Our results are based on our regular broadband and pay-TV survey.
-Twice a year, we talk to customers to find out what they think of the service they receive.
+Each year, we talk to customers to find out what they think of the service they receive.
 This means we're best placed to help you choose the right service for you.

 What TV and broadband deals does BT offer?